liangli217/LLM_learning/README.md

-# LLM_finetuning

-Here I will document the learning of LLM.

-Contained are Colab notebooks:
-* MIT LLM finetuning: Notebook from MIT Deep Learning course.
-It goes through fundamental concepts like tokenization, templates and fine tuning.
-It also provides a complete pipeline for fine-tuning a multi-billion parameter LLM to generate responses in a specific style.
+# LLM Learning & AI Engineering

+This repository contains resources, notebooks, and scripts related to learning and experimenting with LLM and AI engineering.
+Its contents are ideal for those interested in understanding fundamental concepts, practical pipelines, and domain-specific applications of LLMs.

+## Contents

+- **MIT LLM Finetuning:**
+  Colab notebook from the MIT Deep Learning course.
+Covers:
+  - Tokenization fundamentals
+  - Prompt templates
+  - End-to-end fine-tuning pipeline for LLMs

+- **LLM for Genomics:**
-*  LLM for Genomics: Script to pretrain Mixtral LLM for DNA sequences
+  Script/notebook to pretrain Mixtral LLM for DNA sequence analysis, demonstrating the application of LLMs in genomics.

-*  Langchain_LLM_dev: containing basic building blocks of langchain framework such as sequential chains
+- **Langchain LLM Development:**
+  Notebooks showcasing the Langchain framework, including:
+  - Sequential chains
+  - Basic building blocks for LLM-based development

+## Contributing

+Contributions, issues, and suggestions are welcome!
+Please open an issue or submit a pull request.

+## License

+This repository is provided for educational purposes.